William S. Harley: Personal life

 In 1910 he married Anna Jachthuber, with whom he had two sons and a daughter.
 In his spare time, Harley took up hunting, fishing and golf, and was also noted for his affinity for sketching and wildlife photography.
-Harley died of heart failure in Milwaukee on September 18, 1943, at the age of 62.
+Harley died of natural causes during a round of golf in Milwaukee on September 18, 1943, at the age of 62.

 Legacy

 He was inducted into the Motorcycle Hall of Fame in 1998.

 In 2003, a Harley-Davidson statue was unveiled in Littleport, Cambridgeshire, to commemorate the centenary of the famous motorcycle company.
 William Harley, the father of the company's co-founder William Sylvester Harley, had been born in Victoria Street, Littleport, in 1835, before emigrating to the United States in 1859.

+David Edwards, former-editor of Cycle World, called Harley "the architect of the [Harley-Davidson] Motor Company."

 Labor Hall of Honor

 Because Harley, Arthur Davidson, William A. Davidson, and Walter Davidson "used and believed in its products and relied on the dedication of its employees to produce quality motorcycles", the four men were inducted into the Labor Hall of Honor.